 - Standard Starship Scuffle: The common mode of battle for the less maneuverable, tougher ships.

-- Stealth in Space: Some enemy ships can cloak.
+- Stealth in Space: Some enemy ships have cloaking devices.

 - Teleporters and Transporters: The Jump Drive, allowing the teleportation of the entire ship.
 Also resupply when docked, since no physical contact is made between the ship and the station.

 - Tim Taylor Technology: All of the ship's systems are improved in some way when given increased power.

 - Video Game Cruelty Potential: It gets you nothing, but you can attack the Space Whales with beams and torpedoes.
 You can also nuke your own allied ships and stations and destroy surrendered vessels.

 - Your Mom: Saying that an alien captain's matriarchal leader wears combat boots is one of the phrases the comm officer can use to draw aggro.